OSVVM/OSVVM-Scripts/README.rst

 - GetSimulatorResolution
    - Return the current Simulator Resolution.
 - SetCoverageAnalyzeEnable [true|false]
+   - To collect coverage for a design, SetCoverageEnable and SetCoverageAnalyzeEnable must be enabled when it is analyzed.
    - If true, enable coverage during analyze,
    - If false, disable coverage during analyze.
-   - If not specified, use the value specified by SetCoverageEnable.
+   - If not specified, true is the default.
    - Initialized to false (so simulations run faster)
 - GetCoverageAnalyzeEnable
    - Returns the setting for coverage during analyze.